section-engineering-education/engineering-education/articles/jwt-auth-angular/index.md

 A user is usually authenticated by entering a username or email address and password and then being given access to various resources or services.
 By its very existence, authentication relies on maintaining the user's state.
 This seems to go against HTTP's fundamental property of being a stateless protocol.

-JSON Web Tokens are one solution to this issue.
 Your Angular app will communicate with a backend that generates tokens.
 The Angular app can then send the token to the backend as an Authorization header to show they're authenticated.
 The JWT should be checked by the backend, and access should be granted based on its validity.

-This tutorial will walk you through the process of developing and implementing JWT-based authentication in an Angular 11 application step by step.
+This tutorial walks you through the process of developing and implementing JWT-based authentication in an Angular 11 application step by step.
 This tutorial takes you a step further by developing a backend service in PHP.

-### Implement a JWT Server and Client with PHP and Angular 11
+### Implementation
 In this part, I'll show you how to use PHP in conjunction with an Angular 11 client to implement JWT authentication.
 Even though the principle is clear, the implementation necessitates familiarity with security best practices.

 The example provided here is incomplete, and it lacks several features that a production server would have.
 I'd therefore not recommend the source code in this tutorial for production purposes.

 I'll assume you're familiar with MySQL, Angular, and PHP and have installed [composer](https://www.composer.org) installed in the development environment.

-### Building a JSON Web Token in PHP
-Open a terminal and build a directory named `json-web-tokens-dir` that will contain the server application to begin implementing the server that authenticates users using JSON Web Tokens.

 ### Step 1:  Database preparation
 Let's get started by building a MySQL database if you have all of the prerequisites.
 We'll use the MySQL client that came with the server.
 Open a terminal and type the following command to start the client: